An $\alpha$-regret analysis of Adversarial Bilateral Trade: Introduction

 \subsection{Overview of our Results}

-We present our results for the adversarial sequential bilateral trade problem (see also Table \ref{table:results}).
+We present our results for the adversarial sequential bilateral trade problem (see also Table \ref{table:results}, same colors correspond to same minimax regret rate).

-\begin{itemize}[topsep=0pt,parsep=0pt,itemsep=1pt] \item We show that no learning algorithm can achieve sublinear $\alpha$-regret for any $\alpha<2$ (\Cref{thm:lower-full-2-eps}).
-This holds in the full feedback model (and thus for both partial feedback models). \item We give a learning algorithm with full feedback that achieves $\tilde O(\sqrt{T})$ $2$-regret\footnote{The $\tilde O$ hides poly-logarithmic terms} (\Cref{thm:upper-full}) and show that no algorithm can improve upon this (\Cref{thm:lower-full}). \item We show that if limited to a single price, no learning algorithm achieves sublinear $\alpha$-regret for any constant $\alpha$ in either partial feedback models, {\sl i.e.}. one or two-bit feedback (\Cref{thm:lower-two-bits-one-price}). \item Given the negative results above, we show that allowing the learning algorithm to post two prices gives sublinear $2$-regret even for one-bit feedback (\Cref{thm:upper-one-bit-two-prices}).
-This means that our learning algorithm achieves, on average, at least half of the gain from trade of the best fixed price in hindsight, using only one-bit of feedback at each step!
-We show a separation between partial versus full feedback by giving a $\Omega(T^{2/3})$ lower bound in the former model on the $2$-regret for any learning algorithm (\Cref{thm:lower-two-bits-two-prices}). \end{itemize}
+\begin{itemize} \item We show that no learning algorithm can achieve sublinear $\alpha$-regret for any $\alpha<2$ (\Cref{thm:lower-full-2-eps}).
+This holds in the full feedback model (and thus for both partial feedback models). \item We give a single-price learning algorithm with full feedback that achieves $\tilde O(\sqrt{T})$ $2$-regret\footnote{The $\tilde O$ hides poly-logarithmic terms} (\Cref{thm:upper-full}) and show that no algorithm can improve upon this (\Cref{thm:lower-full}).
+Notably, our lower bound holds even for algorithms that are allowed to post two prices. \item We show that if limited to a single price, no learning algorithm achieves sublinear $\alpha$-regret for any constant $\alpha$ in either partial feedback models, {\sl i.e.}. one or two-bit feedback (\Cref{thm:lower-two-bits-one-price}). \item Given the negative results above, we show that allowing the learning algorithm to post two prices gives sublinear (in particular, $O(T^{\nicefrac 34})$) $2$-regret even for one-bit feedback (\Cref{thm:upper-one-bit-two-prices}).
+This means that our learning algorithm achieves, on average, at least half of the gain from trade of the best fixed price in hindsight, using only one-bit of feedback at each step. \item We show a separation between partial versus full feedback by giving a $\Omega(T^{\nicefrac 23})$ lower bound on the $2$-regret achievable by any learning algorithm in the two prices and two-bit feedback model (\Cref{thm:lower-two-bits-two-prices}\footnote{The lower bound construction given in the conference version of this paper \citep{AzarFF22} does not provide the required bound and hence the version presented here is the appropriate one.}). \end{itemize}